-In February 2021, the California Office for Environmental Health Hazar Assessment (COEHHA) released the fourth version of CalEnviroScreen, a tool that uses environmental, health, and socioeconomic indicators to map and compa community's environmental scores (see Figure B-10).
-A community with a hid score, is one with higher levels of pollution and other negative environment indicators.
-An area with a score in the 75th percentile or above is considered "disadvantaged community."
-The Rose Park, Five Points Northeast, East Village and Cal-Giser neighborhoods score in the 75th percentile and above.
-The proximi of Rose Park and East Village to industrial uses east of Highway 1 may contribut to their score in the 90th percentile.
-According to the Ventura County Regional A Oxnard was one of the earliest areas to develop, following suburban developme patterns that resulted in dense urban patterns with few parks and other recreation facilities in residential neighborhoods.
-Though there are publicly accessib beaches in Oxnard, the adjacent neighborhoods are primarily non-White with high median incomes, resulting in disproportionate access to healthy outdo recreational opportunities near homes.
-Disparities in access to opportunities f recreation and outdoor space by income presents a fair housing issue in the for of barriers to healthy environments based on income.
+In February 2021, the California Office for Environmental Health Hazard Assessment (COEHHA) released the fourth version of CalEnviroScreen, a tool that uses environmental, health, and socioeconomic indicators to map and compare community's environmental scores (see Figure B-10).
+A community with a high score, is one with higher levels of pollution and other negative environmental indicators.
+An area with a score in the 75th percentile or above is considered a "disadvantaged community."
+The Rose Park, Five Points Northeast, East Village, and Cal-Giser neighborhoods score in the 75th percentile and above.
+The proximity of Rose Park and East Village to industrial uses east of Highway 1 may contribute to their score in the 90th percentile.
+According to the Ventura County Regional AI, Oxnard was one of the earliest areas to develop, following suburban development patterns that resulted in dense urban patterns with few parks and other recreational facilities in residential neighborhoods.
+Though there are publicly accessible beaches in Oxnard, the adjacent neighborhoods are primarily White with high median incomes, resulting in disproportionate access to healthy outdoor recreational opportunities near homes.
+Disparities in access to opportunities for recreation and outdoor space by income presents a fair housing issue in the form of barriers to healthy environments based on income.

 Environmental conditions in Oxnard and surrounding communities are higher than most coastal cities in the region and more closely reflect inland urban areas.
 This further demonstrates disproportionate access to opportunity for populations of color and lower-income households.
 In order to combat poor environmental conditions and improve access for residents in concentrated areas of poverty, the City will increase parkland requirements for new developments and ensure these are met through parks and not through passive landscaping and increasing tree canopy coverage where needed (Program 19) and will prioritize investment in green infrastructure in areas of concentrated poverty (Program 19).
-Deleted: 9